opticgroup/icmesh/index.md

 We're looking for:

-- **Nerds, hardware hackers, and radio enthusiasts** 🎙️ to help expand the network with hardware and code to improve network resiliency.
+- **Nerds, hardware hackers, and radio enthusiasts** 🎙️ to help us establish the network and place inital repeaters.
-- **Volunteers** to place **routers** on their property 🏠 to enhance coverage.
-Ideal spots are at high elevations with good line-of-sight to neighboring areas and router nodes.
-- **Advocates** to spread the word and recruit more community members.
+- **You** to buy a device, join the network, and spread the word!
-- **Fundraisers** – Partner with a restaurant to share revenue with ICMESH.
-Our goal is to raise $1,000 to build the initial router network.
+- **Meet Up** – Join us 📅 **Wednesday's at 6PM** on the mesh & facebook to test the network weekly.
-- **Community Leaders** to secure funding, collaborate with government agencies, and invest in turnkey nodes for optimal property placements.
+- **Community Leaders** to help us secure funding.
+Our fundraiser goal is $1,000.

 ---

 ## ✅ **Current Progress**
-- Solar node is live on Hamilton Trail
+- Solar node is live on Hamilton Trail & near the Doody Ranch
-- Solar node is live at the top of Live Oak Canyon Grade (by Doody Residence)
-- We have made successful tests between Hamilton and Cooks
-- A new solar node is being built and will be placed near Windy Ridge to cover Trabuco Oaks Drive
-- All the nodes will be line of sight of each other, extending range deep into the canyons
+- Succesful testing between Hamilton, Cooks, and even Coto De Caza
+- This website, including a MQQT Server, Grafana Dashboard, and custom code [here](https://github.com/opticgroup/icmesh)

 ---

-### 📅 **Join Our Weekly TC Mesh & SoCalMesh Net!**

-We're excited to invite all TC Mesh users to our **Weekly Net**! 🎉 This is a great opportunity for us to stay connected and ensure the network is operating smoothly.

-🕕 **When:** Every Wednesday at **7:00 PM PT**
-📡 **Where:** Primary Channel 0 on Meshtastic in Trabuco Canyon, CA.

-During the net, we will:
-1. **Trade Messages** 💬 – Test and communicate with others on the network.
-2. **Expose Coverage Issues** 📶 – Identify weak spots and areas that need improvement.
-3. **Teach & Learn** 🧑‍🏫 – Share knowledge with new users, answer questions, and provide demos.
-4. **Ensure Network Health** ⚙️ – Confirm that devices are functioning properly and the network is stable.
-5. **Use Facebook Chat** 💬 - To relay mesh results in real time.

-Regular participation helps us keep TC Mesh reliable and ready for when we need it most.
-Whether you're a beginner or an experienced user, your involvement makes a difference! 🤝

-See you every Tuesday at 6PM!
-Let's keep building and improving together! 🌐✨

----

 ## 📡✨ Communications Compared 📊

+How does ICMESH compare to other forms of communication?

 | 📚 **PACE Level**   | 📡 **Method**           | 📝 **Description**                                                                             | ✅ **Pros**                           | ❌ **Cons**                           |
 |----------------------|--------------------------|------------------------------------------------------------------------------------------------|----------------------------------------|----------------------------------------|